riax/sekvens/readme.md

-# Sekvens v0.0.1
+# Sekvens
-Sekvens is a basic animation library that has no DOM dependency.
+Sekvens is a basic JavaScript animation library that has no DOM dependency.
 In fact it leaves the DOM manipulation to you.
-It works fine with most JavaScript libraries like React, Knockout, Backbone, JQuery etc.
+It works fine with most libraries like React, Knockout, Backbone, JQuery etc.

 Sekvens is written in TypeScript and works with AMD, CommonJS and in the global namespace.